appserver-io/appserver/README.md

 method every minute without the need to have an CRON configured or running.
 Such `Timers` can also be created programatically, if you want to know more about that, have a look at our [example](https://github.com/appserver-io-apps/example).

-> Actually we don't support seconds as period, so if you would change `second = EVERY` this would
-> be ignored for now (see Issue #300).
+> Actually we don't support seconds as period you can schedule (see Issue #300).

 # AOP